 The former is a subtype of the latter.
 CMOs cover licensing performance rights and mechanical rights and collecting royalties based on them.
 PROs only deal with performance rights and do not include mechanical rights as part of their working field.
 So, in case you’re wondering who will help with mechanical royalties if you’re only a member of a PRO, then you’ll need to join a MRO.

 In a fast-paced world where technology rules over everything, it’s important to carefully manage your work.
 Thanks to CMOs, PROs, and MROs you are never going to worry about the hassle of licensing and collecting royalties.
 It’s also good to mention that all the companies who deal with rights work differently, and thus choosing the one that suits you will lead to the most productive outcomes.

 Managing rights can be a pretty hectic task, and get very time-consuming.
 Especially if you don’t have the right tools and reflexes.
 We get into the relations to build with CMOs in our newsletter this week (only one email a week).
-And if you’re willing to discover what Reprtoir can do for you Royalties Manager, book yourself a call with us!
+And if you’re willing to discover what Reprtoir can do for you with our Royalty Accounting Solution, book yourself a call with us!